ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 This function allows the user to apply a filter to the timeseries data.
 This filter may be of the user's choice (currently only the ``low-pass`` Lanczos filter is implemented); the implementation is inspired by this `iris example
-<https://scitools-iris.readthedocs.io/en/latest/generated/gallery/general/plot_SOI_filtering.html>`_ and uses aggregation via a
+<https://scitools-iris.readthedocs.io/en/latest/generated/gallery/general/plot_SOI_filtering.html>`_ and uses aggregation via :obj:`iris.cube.Cube.rolling_window`.
-rolling window obj:`iris.cube.Cube.rolling_window`.

 Parameters:
     * window: the length of the filter window (in units of cube time coordinate).